-Skype Consultations Available!
+Zoom Consultations Available!

 In these types of situations, it is up to the Immigration Judge on a case-by-case basis to determine if it is a crime of moral turpitude.
 The Judge will usually look at both the language of the law under which the person was convicted and the actual records and facts surrounding the conviction.
-It is up to them to decide if the crime was intentional and if the offender should be deported from the US.
+It is up to him/her to decide if the crime was intentional and if the offender should be deported from the US.

 There are some situations in which you may be able to apply for a waiver under section 212(h) of the Immigration and Nationality Act or for cancellation of removal.
 Successfully filing a waiver after being convicted of a crime of moral turpitude will allow you to avoid deportation.
 It is important to consult an experienced immigration attorney if you have been put into deportation proceedings for a conviction of a crime of moral turpitude.

-Crime of Moral Turpitude Links
+Crime of Moral Turpitude Additional Resources

-- Crimes of Moral Turpitude (EOIR)
+- Crimes Involving Moral Turpitude (ILRC)